Marketing is essential for all businesses and brands.

 I’m sure the next question would be which are the bad apples?

-The best example that I can give is this, “Sign up with us with and we will definitely bring you the conversion needed and boost your business in no time!”
+The best example that I can give is this, “Sign up with us and we will definitely bring you the conversion needed and boost your business in no time!”

 First off, here’s the bubble I want to break.
 No professional marketers would give such promise to you.
 Because executing a marketing campaign is never a 100% sure thing.
 In fact, a recent lesson I had when it comes to this despite having proper systems and structured campaign in place, is that the conversion rate is only about 2/10.